josefadamcik/josefadamcik.cz/_posts/2022-05-15-starforged-valentin-session-2.md

 "Young Valentin, welcome back, what took you so long?" sounds from the speaker before I even say anything."

 Julio opens the door, glances over my shoulder, perhaps to make sure nobody is tailing me.
 Wild grey beard an unkempt curly hair, dressed in shabby clothes, hands always a bit dirtier than you would expect from someone who works with data.
 He is certainly not a poor guy, just not interested in looks.
 He does crave information and knowledge.

 "Julio, I am glad to be back.
 What is the havoc outside?"

 "Raider attack.
 Second this month already.
 I don't understand what they think they gonna find here.
 Do you have the data cube?"

 "Here it is.
-It was a tad bit more complicated, sender was at a different location and we had some trouble getting there.
+It was a bit more complicated, sender was at a different location and we had some trouble getting there."

-He stick the cube into a reader and quickly scrolls through stream of characters and images on the display.
+He stick the cube into a reader and quickly scrolls through a stream of characters and images on the display.

 "Bingo!
 That's exactly what I was looking for.
-I'll have spend some time analyzing the data, but this looks very promising.
+I'll have to spend some time analyzing the data, but this looks very promising.
 I might have a bit more interesting job for you tomorrow.
 Now, let's have a drink tell me about your travels."
-He reaches for bottle of liquor and two metal mugs.
+He reaches for a bottle of liquor and two metal mugs.

 <aside>[develop relationship] +3 boxes for connection with Julio.
 [Sojourn: +heart: weak hit: 3+2=5 vs 4|9], Hearten with automatic strong hit.</aside>